 For their work visiting hundreds of schools around the country, the ESERO-UK Space Ambassadors have been awarded the prestigious 2018 Sir Arthur Clarke Award for Space Achievement – Education and Outreach Team.

 STEM Learning is the UK's largest provider of education and careers support in science, technology, engineering and mathematics (STEM).
-Their STEM Ambassadors are volunteers from a wide range STEM related jobs and disciplines across the UK, who offer their time and enthusiasm to help bring STEM subjects to life and demonstrate the value of them in life and careers.
+Their STEM Ambassadors are volunteers from a wide range STEM-related jobs and disciplines across the UK, who offer their time and enthusiasm to help bring STEM subjects to life and demonstrate the value of them in life and careers.

 Follow this link to invite a STEM Ambassador from the space sector into your school.

-SpaceFund are a professional team of educators who aim to inspire and excite children with space.
+SpaceFund is a professional team of educators who aim to inspire and excite children with space.
 They offer a number of different interactive performances that take primary school students on an imaginary journey through our solar system that ties into the National Curriculum.

 Prices start at £300 for a session for 150 students.

 Science Centre Events